AshkanRafiee/WinShutdown/README.md

 ## Installation
 Simply Download The Script!
 ## Usage
-> Use "s" to enter yout shutdown time!
+> Use "s" to enter your shutdown time!
 >
 > Use "c" to cancel your shutdown queues!
 >